-Some of the major accomplishments during 2021-2022 included:
+Some of the major accomplishments during 2022-2023 included:

-- Center provided 28,351 hours of behavioral health services to adults, children, adolescents and their families. - State allocations and earned revenues were managed effectively to support the Center's mission. - Telehealth program continues to expand: Mobile Crisis has added telehealth adjunct support with two law enforcement agencies this year and a new telehealth-only clinical program is being piloted. - Berkeley added monthly EMDR Consultations to our evidenced based consultations. - The BCMHC School Based program serves 38 schools of the District and has expanded to include 22 clinicians and 3 Bachelor's level clinical case managers. - The Mental Health Court program enrolled its first two patients this year and collaboration with community partners continues to be positive. - Have maintained successful working relationships with all law enforcement agencies and currently have one clinician embedded at the Sheriff's Office delivering care to victims of crime.
-Also, coordinated with the Detention Center and Sheriff's Office to develop a comprehensive behavioral healthcare team which will serve the Detention Center in the coming fiscal year. - The Center is developing a Mobile Mental Health Care clinic to serve rural communities and other community locations with the recent purchase of a converted RV. - Expanded relationships with local institutions of higher learning to provide field placement site for Clinical Counseling students and MUSC Residents.
+- Center provided 40,374 behavioral health services to adults, children, adolescents and their families. - State allocations and earned revenues were managed effectively to support the Center's mission. - Telehealth access to emergency services continues to support local law enforcement agencies. - BCMHC embedded a full-time clinician in the Hanahan Town hall to serve victims of crime and respond to emergencies in that community. - Berkeley continues to offer evidence-based consultation monthly on DBT, EMDR, TF-CBT, CBT, and LGBTQ+ affirmative care. - The BCMHC School Based program serves 26 schools of the district and has added two additional full-time clinicians to support four of our largest programs. - The Mental Health Court program continues to operate successfully and saw its first to successful graduates of the program in June. - Have maintained successful working relationships with all law enforcement agencies, local courts, Solicitor's Office, and Public Defender's Office. - Successfully developed and implemented a behavioral health program at the Detention Center which has already exceeded its annual goals and expectations. - The Center is developing a Mobile Mental Health Care clinic to serve rural communities and other community locations with the recent purchase of a converted RV. - Expanded relationships with local institutions of higher learning to provide field placement site for Clinical Counseling students and MUSC Residents. - Successfully filled nearly every MHP vacancy for the first time since pre-pandemic.